martinthomson/escape-report/draft-thomson-escape-report.md

 is challenging.

-If packaging were to be widely deployed it might improve the situation for archival views.
+If packaging were to be widely deployed it might improve the situation for archival replay.
 In particular, the speculation is that there would be less "live leakage" as packaged content might be less likely to refer to live resources that currently tend to "leak" into views of archives.
-It was also noted that subresources might also be more likely to be packaged, especially those that are needed for pre-rendering pages.
+It was also noted that subresources might also be more likely to be packaged, especially those that are needed for deferred representations (i.e., after JavaScript execution on the page or some user interactions).
 Other potential applications and enhancements are discussed in {{ALAM}}.

 Participants discussed the use of a signature for non-repudiation at some length.
-In one case related to attendees, a public figure disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.
+In one case related to the Internet Archive, a public figure disputed the accuracy of archived content, asserting that either the original content was modified at the source, or in the archive.

 Some participants initially saw digital signatures as a way to address such issues of provenance.
 As similar problems exist in other areas, such as in book